-The PTDC works because of contributors like you
+The PTDC is here because of contributors like you.

 Have an idea and think you have the writing chops to share it with the premier resource for personal trainers everywhere?
 We’d love to see your contributions, but be sure to read these guidelines first.

 The quick (and important) details

 Did you figure out an incredible way to program for dozens of clients to save time like Yunus Barisik has?

 Can you talk someone’s ear off about how to properly and correctly assess a client’s squat like Kevin Mullins?

 Or perhaps you know the ins and outs of Facebook marketing for fitness professionals like Scott Rawcliffe does?

 Basically, if you have a brilliant idea that you think can improve the lives of personal trainers everywhere, we’d love to hear from you.
 But before you send it in, please spend five minutes reading through this page to ensure your idea gets to us!

 Let’s get one thing out of the way: The PTDC is not a textbook or certification.
 We do not speak to the client who’s looking for ways to lose weight or build a big chest.
 Our readers are fitness professionals just like you.